JordanTheCodeless/DontTrip/README.md

 # DontTrip
-This is trip planning web application ..
+This is a trip planning web application ..